Nyamekesse/Vital-Ai-Front-End/README.md

 ## Contributing

-We welcome contributions to improve VitalAI!
+I welcome contributions to improve VitalAI!
 Feel free to open issues, submit pull requests, or provide feedback to help us enhance our platform.

-For more information about the backend of VitalAI, please visit the [backend repository]('https://github.com/Vital-Ai-GH/backend-server').
-If you have any questions or need support, contact us at [nyamekessesamuel@duck.com](mailto:nyamekessesamuel@duck.com).
+For more information about the backend of VitalAI, please visit the [Backend repository](https://github.com/Nyamekesse/Vital-Ai-Node-Back-end.git) or the [AI Flask Sever](https://github.com/Nyamekesse/Vital-Ai-Flask-Server.git) .If you have any questions or need support, contact me on [nyamekessesamuel@duck.com](mailto:nyamekessesamuel@duck.com).
 Thank you for being a part of the VitalAI community!